🏠

 Shop The Look:

-2. Dark mahogany coffee table with turned legs and lower shelf
+2. Dark mahogany coffee table turned legs shelf

-3. Traditional media console in distressed black with antique brass hardware
+3. Distressed black traditional media console antique brass hardware

-5. Black and cream striped area rug with traditional border pattern
+5. Black cream striped area rug traditional border

-6. Mix of white linen and black toile throw pillows
+6. White linen black toile throw pillow covers

 DIY Paint Transformation